dieterich-lab/Baltica/docs/workflows.md

   If you annotation use non-canonical chromosome names, you may have to change Leafcutter clustering scrip -->
 !!! info
     By default, Leafcutter clustering does not use the read strandedness information.
-In Baltica, we override these parameters and use the strand information for clustering.
+In Baltica, we override this parameter and use the strand information for clustering.

 #### Software dependencies